abdullahkhalid00/qna-bot/README.md

 **Note:** Make sure to use `.txt` files.

 Set up your own `OpenAI API KEY` and `MongoDB URI` in a new `.env` file using the provided `.env-sample` file as reference.

+Run the `vector_store.py` script to create emebddings of your documents and store them on your remote MongoDB cluster.